tenbonks/gravBALL/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.
     5. If cancel/X in the top right corner, is clicked the *Modal* will close.

+5. I expect the DOM to display a message saying the screen is too small, and the game canvas not to be displayed, if page is loaded under the small Bootstrap breakpoint:
+    1. Load the page.
+    2. Click on developer tools, and select "Toggle device toolbar" from the options.
+    3. Check the expected message is displayed
+    4. Check the game canvas is not being displayed.
+    5. This is verifies it is functioning as expected.
 ---
 # Deployment

+    The deployment of this site was acheived
 ---
 # Credits
 **Content**
 **Media**

 PaulMorek via freesound | beep when score increments | source - https://freesound.org/people/PaulMorek/sounds/330052/

 suntemple via freesound | game lose noise | https://freesound.org/people/suntemple/sounds/253174/

-leviclaassen via freesound | noise on game start | https://freesound.org/people/leviclaassen/sounds/107786/ michorvath via freesound | plays on ball bounce | https://freesound.org/people/michorvath/sounds/269718/ Textured Backgrounds via https://www.transparenttextures.com/
+leviclaassen via freesound | noise on game start | https://freesound.org/people/leviclaassen/sounds/107786/

+michorvath via freesound | plays on ball bounce | https://freesound.org/people/michorvath/sounds/269718/

+Textured Backgrounds via https://www.transparenttextures.com/

 **Acknowledgements**